yoshinorin/yoshinorin/README.md

 _This account is a hobby use.
-It is not used for any business purposes whatsoever, never._
+Not used for any business purposes whatsoever, never._

 ##### Issues & PRs: